Spectral Methods in Microeconomics: Social Influence

-The dynamics of the process are very simple: $x(t) = M^t x(0)$.
+The dynamics are simple: $x(t) = M^t x(0)$.
 Can agents in this model disagree forever?
 Under some natural conditions, the answer is no. The conditions concern the digraph associated to $M$.
-Recall that this digraph is called \emph{aperiodic} if the greatest common divisor of the lengths of all its directed cycles is $1$.
+A digraph is called \emph{aperiodic} if the greatest common divisor of the lengths of all its directed cycles is $1$.
 Let $\Delta_n$ denote the set of probability distributions on $[n]$, viewed as row vectors.

 \begin{fact} If the digraph of $M$ is strongly connected and aperiodic, opinions converge to a consensus, meaning that $\lim_{t \to \infty} x(t) = a \mathbf{1}$ for some $a \in V$, where $\mathbf{1}$ is the vector of ones.
 In this case, the consensus opinion $a$ is determined by the unique left eigenvector $c^\top \in \Delta_n$ of $M$ corresponding to the eigenvalue 1: